Donor-Advised Funds Vs. Private Foundations

 Easy to set up.
 Can be opened quickly and efficiently, much like a bank account.
 Also, DAFs make it easy to track charitable contributions.
 Everything is in one place with easy access to essential documents.

 Low threshold for entry (just $5000 at most funds).

 Flexibility and Immediate charitable tax exemption.
 With the standard deduction going higher due to new tax legislation, donors can front-load a DAF with several years-worth of donations allowing them to itemize beyond the standard deduction (also called “bunching”).
 Once in the fund, money can be spread over several years and given to any number of charitable causes.
 Money in a DAF can grow tax-free so that a moderate amount can evolve leading to more significant philanthropic contributions.

 Also, donations to the fund can fluctuate to match changes in income.
 Give more in years when income is high and less in lower income years.
 Additional family members can be made advisors to the fund so they can participate as well.

 Privacy.
 Donor-advised contributions can be made anonymous, and there is no public documentation.

 Advice.
 Donors enjoy the knowledge held by the sponsoring fund and the help it gives regarding the charitable sector.
-Also, the sponsoring fund can handle donations of stock, bonds, cash, real estate and even alternative currencies.
-Sponsors can convert non-cash contributions to cash and then provide the donor a range of investment funds from which to choose.
+Also, the sponsoring fund can handle donations of stock, bonds, cash, real estate, and even alternative currencies.
+Sponsors can convert non-cash contributions to cash and then provide the donor with a range of investment funds from which to choose.

 Cost.
 Donor-advised funds are cost effective.
 They can be set up with small amounts of money, and administrative costs are low.
 Donor-advised funds also do not have to disburse a certain amount of money each year (as a foundation must), so a fund can earn interest from its investments before making charitable gifts.
 However, most administering funds do encourage donors not to “sit” on the funds for too long.